Two Great Camps!

 What should I bring with me?

-Each student should bring her own sewing machine, a sewing light, and basic sewing kit (scissors, needles, pins, black & white thread).
-Past attendees told us to tell newcomers to be sure and bring a cushion to sit on!
+Each student should bring their own sewing machine, a sewing light, and basic sewing kit (scissors, needles, pins, black & white thread).
+You will also need to bring specific items for each class as listed on the website.

 Where do we eat?